PASHA: Efficient HPO and NAS with Progressive Resource Allocation

 The one-epoch baseline has noticeably worse accuracies than ASHA or PASHA, suggesting that PASHA does a good job of deciding when to continue increasing the resources -- it does not stop too early.
 Random baseline is a lot worse than the one-epoch baseline, so there is value in performing NAS.
 We also report the maximum resources used to find how early the ranking becomes stable in PASHA.
 The large variances are caused by stopping HPO at different rung levels for different seeds (e.g. 27 and 81 epochs).
-Note that the time required to train a model is about 1.3h for CIFAR-10 and CIFAR-100, and about 4.1h for ImageNet16-120, making the total tuning time required by PASHA comparable with the one required for training.
+Note that the time required to train a model is about 1.3h for CIFAR-10 and CIFAR-100, and about 4.1h for ImageNet16-120, making the total tuning time of PASHA comparable or faster than the training time.

-We also ran additional experiments testing PASHA with alternative ranking functions, a reduction factor of $\eta=2$ and $\eta=4$ instead of $\eta=3$, and the usage of PASHA as a scheduler in MOBSTER~\citep{Klein2020Model-basedSearch}.
+We also ran additional experiments testing PASHA with a reduction factor of $\eta=2$ and $\eta=4$ instead of $\eta=3$, the usage of PASHA as a scheduler in MOBSTER~\citep{Klein2020Model-basedSearch} and alternative ranking functions.
 These experiments provided similar findings as the above and are described next.